-13 VAC 5-63-290.
+13 VAC 5-63-40.
 Section 104 Enforcement, Generally.

-13 VAC 5-63-300.
-Section 104.1 Scope of enforcement.
+A. Section 104.1 Scope of enforcement.
 This section establishes the requirements for enforcement of the USBC in accordance with Section 36-105 of the Code of Virginia.

 Enforcement of the provisions of the USBC for construction and rehabilitation shall be the responsibility of the local building department.
 Whenever a county or municipality does not have such a building department, the local governing body shall enter into an agreement with the local governing body of another county or municipality or with some other agency, or a state agency approved by DHCD for such enforcement.
-For the purposes of this section, towns with a population of less than 3,500 may elect to administer and enforce the USBC; however, where the town does not elect to administer and enforce the code, the county in which the town is situated shall administer and enforce the USBC for that portion of the town which is situated within their respective boundaries.
+For the purposes of this section, towns with a population of less than 3,500 may elect to administer and enforce the USBC; however, where the town does not elect to administer and enforce the code, the county in which the town is situated shall administer and enforce the code for the town.
+In the event such town is situated in two or more counties, those counties shall administer and enforce the USBC for that portion of the town which is situated within their respective boundaries.